winkjs/wink-eng-lite-model/README.md

 // -> Hello   World!
 ```

 #### Documentation
 Check out the wink-nlp's [concepts](https://winkjs.org/wink-nlp/getting-started.html) and  [API reference](https://winkjs.org/wink-nlp/read-doc.html) to learn more about the package.

+### Storage Structure
+The model is contained in the standard [NPM tarball](https://docs.npmjs.com/cli-commands/pack.html) format.
+You can find it under the latest [release](https://github.com/winkjs/wink-eng-lite-model/releases).
+The model is stored in form of trained data in JSON and binary formats.
+Apart from the data, there is a tiny fraction of JS glue code, which is primarily used during model loading.

 ### Need Help?
 If you spot a bug and the same has not yet been reported, raise a new [issue](https://github.com/winkjs/wink-eng-lite-model/issues).